JohnThomson/Snowcode.S3BuildPublisher/README.md

 Currently, the change to allow periods in bucket names requires being explicit about the region.
 See the code that sets RegionEndpoint in the S3Helper constructor.
 It is currently hard-coded to USEast1.
 If that doesn't work for you, you will need to change it (or introduce some way of configuring it).

+These changes are currently all in the Thomson branch

 ## Building

 Currently requires visual studio 2010 with nuget installed.